 It can be good to see the discipleship pathway as a map that highlights clear steps for progression and emphasises both spiritual maturity and increased engagement.
 Ensure that each step is considered essential for all church members, including non-believers who attend and new converts who may not be familiar with church language or practices.

-The discipleship pathway should consist of at least four steps, each offering opportunities for individuals to cultivate growth in the defined discipleship values.
+The discipleship pathway should consist of these stages, each offering opportunities for individuals to cultivate growth in the defined discipleship values.